djibe/Android-tutorials/README.md

 # Android-tutorials

 <p>Hi, in this section you'll find my tutorials for upgrading your Android phones and tablets to the latest Android version available.</p>
-<p>These guides are developed step-by-step for easier phone upgrade.</p>
+<p>These guides are detailed step-by-step for easier phone upgrade.</p>
 <p>Enjoy, djibe.</p>

 <hr>